f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot and Data Grabber.md

 #Create this as a temporary table for a particular session
 #Then think about merging into to a full table overal sessions / events etc

+#The Flag is not within the table but can be captured to give a crude indication of flag conditions
+#I wonder if I should also be capturing time of day somewhere as a crude record of sample times?
 classification_table = '''
 CREATE TABLE IF NOT EXISTS  "{_table}" (
   "Pos" INTEGER,